nothingX001/Javascript-Slot-Machien/README.md

 ## Features

-1. User Interaction: The game interacts with users through the command line, allowing them to place bets and spin the slot machine.
+1. User Interaction: The game interacts with users through the command line.
+The user must place a bet, then spin the slot machine.
-2. Randomized Outcomes: The slot machine results are randomized, providing a fair chance of winning.
+2. Randomized Outcomes: The slot machine results are randomized, providing a "fair" chance of winning.
 3. Betting System: Players can bet a specified amount and win based on the symbols that appear on the reels.
 4. Simple Design: The project is designed to be straightforward and easy to understand.